-- Honor Before Reason: Two Johns: King John the Blind of Bohemia fought at Crécy on the French side and was unsurprisingly killed.
-King John II the Good of was captured at Poitiers (the French call it Maupertuis) and released when in the treaty of Brétigny (1360), he ceded large parts of France and promised a huge ransom, leaving his son, the duke of Anjou, in England as a hostage.
+- Honor Before Reason: Two Johns: King Johann the Blind of Bohemia fought at Crécy on the French side and was unsurprisingly killed.
+King Jean II the Good of was captured at Poitiers (the French call it Maupertuis) and released when in the treaty of Brétigny (1360), he ceded large parts of France and promised a huge ransom, leaving his son, the duke of Anjou, in England as a hostage.
 When the duke managed to escape before the ransom was fully paid, John II felt duty-bound to return to London himself in 1364, where he died the same year.

 - King John II was only captured at Poitiers because, as a member of the Order of the Star (which he himself had created), he was not allowed to retreat more than four steps in battle.

 - The charge of John II, King of Bohemia, in the battle of Crécy.
 He was killed along with fifteen knights who escorted him.

 - I Have No Son: In the treaty of Troyes, Charles the Mad and his queen Isabeau of Bavaria repudiated their son Charles's claim to the French throne, Isabeau even contributing to the spreading of rumors that the future Charles VII was the result of an adulterous affair.